zhangjile/BBPrimer/README.md

 ## git is the upstream code base, Mobile C is a tesing facility

-if an old file in Mobile C contains change, it's high possibility to cause conflict.
+if a file in Mobile C contains change, it's high possibility to cause conflict.

+## milestones

-Empty Mobile C file folders.
+Empty Mobile C file folders. done!

-## TODO

-Test 2 new implementations using list and forward_list Library/Ch9Ex31EraseEvenAddOdd
+new workflow imports code files instead of copy and paste, a substantial step forward.

+time complexity is becoming a key word in daily exercise.